TheGamedev3/Camp_Capstone_Project/PlanningPhase/3_Mechanics/phase2.md

 ✅ - scout out where each task is located in each file

+Next Possible Tasks?

+➕🌃🏭 Industrial-Revolution & Resources
+// %!
+IRR(236)

+ - selecting a placeable item from the inventory
+ - mainly making new placeable items

+    Dropping:
+    ✅ - tile.drop() on server side

+    STRUCTURES (give them drops):
+    ✅ - tree (drops wood and a pine cone)
+    ✅ - Rock (drops stone)
+    ✅ - Coal Ore (drops coal)
+    ✅ - Metal Ore (drops metal ore)

+    Neighbors:
+    ✅ - get cardinal neighbors and tile info
+    ✅ - is valid space?
+    ✅ - pick random space every tick to generate new

+    SPAWNERS (consider how tiles interact with their neighbors):
+    ✅ - forest (spawns trees cardinally to itself over time)
+    - Mountain (spawns rocks cardinally to itself)
+    - Mineshaft (has a higher chance of spawning ores cardinally to itself)

+    Gather:
+    - auto collects upon breaking nearby structures

+    AUTOMATERS (consider how tiles interact with their neighbors):
+    - drill (chops nearby rocks and ores if close to a power source)
+    - lumbermill (chops nearby trees if close to a power source)
+    - solar panel (provides steady power)

+    ITEMS (drops):
+    ✅ - coal
+    ✅ - metal ore
+    ✅ - stone
+    ✅ - wood
+    ✅ - pine cone

+ - Initially start off with materials since there's no crafting
+ - test the drops and everything working together!

 🖥️ Interactable UI
  - click certain structures to pull up UI (add it in properties, and make custom ui for them, they'll mostly consist of +/- buttons of items, and an output you can click to claim)